parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 <span>{% include icon.liquid id='lightbulb-outline' %} <b>Tip</b></span><br> In order to navigate easily in your files with your regular file manager, you can mount your project folder as a disk on your local system.
 Please follow the instructions for [Windows]({{site.baseurl}}/cluster/tips/mounting_win) or [Linux]({{site.baseurl}}/cluster/tips/mounting_linux).
 This way, you can modify your files directly using any local text editor.
 {:.ui.success.message}

-You can also work on your computer and copy the files to the cluster using the `scp` command or the graphic interface FileZilla.
+You can also work on your computer and copy the files to the cluster using the `scp` command or the graphic interface [FileZilla](https://filezilla-project.org/).

 <span>{% include icon.liquid id='exclamation-triangle' %} <b>Caution</b></span><br> Never use word processor (like Microsoft Word or LibreOffice Writer) to modify your code and never copy/past code to/from those softwares.
 Use only **text editors** and **UTF-8 encoding**.
 {:.ui.large.warning.message}

 You can find useful help to manage your data on [IFB core documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/data/).

-If you're using the IFB Jupyter Hub, it's **easier** as text and table editors are included, you just have to double click on the file you want to edit, modify and save it using the menu File/Save or Ctrl+S.
+If you're using the IFB Jupyter Hub, it's easy as text and table editors are included, you just have to double click on the file you want to edit, modify and save it using the menu File/Save or Ctrl+S.

 ## metadata.tsv